Partial order on passive states and Hoffman majorization in quantum thermodynamics: Classical preliminaries

-By definition, for $x,y\in\mathcal{S}(d)$, the relation $x \prec_h y$ implies the relation $x \prec y$, and vice-versa (they are equivalent relations over the set of non-increasing probability vectors) \cite{Marshall2011}.
+By definition, for $x,y\in\mathcal{S}(d)$, the relation $x \prec_h y$ implies the relation $x \prec y$ and vice-versa (they are equivalent relations over the set of passive vectors) \cite{Marshall2011}.
 However, the relation $\prec$ is invariant under permutations while the relation $\prec_h$ is not, which is why the Hoffman matrix $R$ involved in relation $\prec_h$ obeys additional constraints beyond being doubly-stochastic.
-Indeed, the existence of a Hoffman matrix $R$ for relation $\prec_h$ to hold is a nontrivial consequence of the fact that $x$ and $y$ are non-increasing vectors.
 Furthermore, we note that Hoffman majorization $\prec_h$ is a partial order relation as it satisfies the antisymmetry property \footnote{Let $x,y\in\mathcal{S}(d)$.
-Then $x\prec_h y$ and $y\prec_h x$ imply that $\sum_{i=0}^k x_i = \sum_{i=0}^k y_i$ for all $i=0,\cdots,d-1$, which in turn implies that $x=y$.} while majorization is only a preorder which does not satisfy the antisymmetry property.
+Then $x\prec_h y$ and $y\prec_h x$ imply that $\sum_{i=0}^k x_i = \sum_{i=0}^k y_i$ for all $i=0,\cdots,d-1$, which in turn implies that $x=y$.}, while majorization is only a preorder which does not satisfy the antisymmetry property.

+\begin{remark} The existence of a Hoffman matrix $R$ for relation $x\prec_h y$ to hold is a nontrivial consequence of the restriction to passive vectors $x$ and $y$.
+The fact that the doubly-stochastic matrix $R$ is symmetric may come as a surprise, but it can be made intuitive by appealing to the geometry of the set $\mc{C}_y$ of vectors $x\in \mc{S}(d)$ satisfying $x\prec_h y$ for a fixed $y\in \mc{S}(d)$.
+It was shown in Ref. \cite{Hoffman1969} that the set $\mc{C}_y$ is actually a polyhedron and that the extremal points of this polyhedron are of the form $M^{\tau} y$, where $M^{\tau}\in \mc{M}^{\mc{P}(d)}$.
+In fact, this is the main idea behind one of the proofs of Theorem \ref{th:hoff2} presented in Ref. \cite{Hoffman1969} (see Appendix \ref{append:Hoff-Maj} for a simple proof of Theorem \ref{th:hoff2}). \end{remark}

-\begin{remark} According to Theorem \ref{th:hoff2}, we have $\vec{p}\prec_h\vec{q}$ if and only if $\vec{p}=R\vec{q}$, where $R$ is a Hoffman matrix.
-As mentioned earlier, for two dimensional case, every Hoffman matrix is a $t$-transform, i.e.,
+\begin{remark} According to Theorem \ref{th:hoff2}, for two passive vectors $\vec{p}$ and $\vec{q}$, we have $\vec{p}\prec_h\vec{q}$ if and only if there exists a Hoffman matrix $R$ such that $\vec{p}=R\vec{q}$.
+As mentioned earlier, for two dimensional case ($d=2$), every Hoffman matrix is a $t$-transform with constraint, i.e.,

 where $\bar{t}=1-t$ and $1/2\leq t\leq 1$.
-Thus, the existence of a Hoffman majorization for two dimensional vectors simply boils down to the existence of such a $t$-transform. \end{remark}
+Thus, the condition for Hoffman majorization for two-dimensional vectors simply boils down to the existence of such a $t$-transform, which we call a passive $t$-transform.
+The extension to higher dimensions ($d>2$) is discussed in Appendix \ref{append:Hoff-Maj}, where we connect Hoffman majorization to the existence of a decomposition into passive $t$-transforms, see Theorem \ref{th:exist-t-for-hm}.
+This also leads us to the consider the existence of a doubly-stochastic matrix connecting $\vec{p}$ and $\vec{q}$ that is not necessarily symmetric (hence, it is not a Hoffman matrix $R$) and maps the set $\mc{S}(d)$ into itself. \end{remark}